khaled-11/job-finder-bot/README.md

 ## Setup the Envirenment Data:

-Next, you need to change .sample.env file to .env and fill the Facebook page, App ID, Page ID, App secret, URL and token.
-These can be found in your developer account after you create an App.
+Next, you need to rename .sample.env file to .env and fill the credentials.
+These can be found in your developer account after you create Facebook Messenger App.
 The URL is the your local tunnel domain.
-You will need to set up the AWS credentials using the command: aws configure
+The email & pass is setup for Google mail server.
+Finally, you will need to set up the AWS credentials to use DynamoDB using the command: aws configure

 ## Install and run the App: